Tag Archives: Conditions and Diseases

 The lessons here are pretty straightforward:

 • Holiday heart syndrome suggests that indulgences that occur during the holidays can cause symptoms.
 By no means does it suggest that these symptoms are restricted to the holidays.
-Overindulgence in food and drink can cause abnormal heart rhythms at any time.
-That includes weekends, spring break and birthdays, in addition to holidays.
+Overindulgence in food and drink can cause abnormal heart rhythms at any time, including weekends, spring break, birthday or other celebrations, as well as holidays.

-• The combination of vodka and the energy drink Red Bull make these symptoms more likely to occur.
+• You’d be particularly interested in knowing that the combination of vodka and the energy drink Red Bull have been shown to make these symptoms more likely to occur.

-Following alcohol-related abnormal heart rhythms, it is advisable for patients to avoid significant exertion.
-Excessive stimulation that raises epinephrine levels can precipitate recurrent and possibly cause more serious episodes.
+Following alcohol-related abnormal heart rhythms, it is advisable for patients to avoid significant exertion because the excessive stimulation that raises epinephrine levels can precipitate recurrent and possibly more serious episodes.
 Most patients without underlying heart disease should be able to gradually resume full physical activity over the next few days.
 Once everything is back to normal, most patients do not require further therapy if they refrain from alcohol use.
 Patients with underlying heart disease, heart disease that’s discovered during evaluation, or those with severe symptoms on presentation (e.g., blackouts or simultaneous low blood pressure) may be candidates to receive certain heart medications.

 HHS santa